Menu Close

 ifb preachers importance

-I know a lot of Independent Fundamentalist Baptist (IFB) preachers who love being called Doctor.
+I know a lot of Independent Fundamentalist Baptist (IFB) preachers who love being called “Doctor.”
 They expect church members to call them Doctor and their undoctored colleagues to bow in reverence to them.
-In the IFB church movement, to have a doctorate means you have arrived, that your dick is bigger than that of your fellow pastors.
+In the IFB church movement, to have a doctorate means you have arrived, that your metaphorical dick is bigger than that of your fellow pastors.
 Having a doctorate gives one an air of importance and respectability.
 Go to any of the big IFB conferences, and you’ll find the scheduled speakers list littered with the names of men who have doctorates.
 But, here’s the thing: the overwhelming majority of preachers sporting a doctorate didn’t earn the moniker.
 Most likely, one of their preacher buddies, who just so happens to run an unaccredited Bible college, gave them their doctorate.
 Or, they did minimal coursework at one of many IFB diploma mills.
 Either way, their doctorate is nothing more than the plume of a peacock.
 Look, look, look at me, I am special, I am important, I am a Doctor.

 Even at the IFB college, university, and seminary level, many of the professors have doctorates that were granted to them by the institution at which they are teaching or some other unaccredited college.
-I spent 25 years in the ministry, and I came in contact with a lot of Doctors.
+I spent twenty-five years in the ministry, and I came in contact with a lot of Doctors.
 In every case but one, the doctorates were either honorary or “earned” through minimal work done at diploma mills.
-The only person I knew that had an earned doctorate was Tom Malone — the founder and chancellor of Midwestern Baptist College.
+The only person I knew who had an earned doctorate was Tom Malone — the founder and chancellor of Midwestern Baptist College.
 Dr. Malone had a Ph.D. in education from Wayne State University.

 Christian Bible College is a good example of an IFB diploma mill: